HabitRPG/habitica/README.md

-Shared resources useful for the multiple HabitRPG repositories, that way all the repositories remain in-sync with common charactaristics.
+Shared resources useful for the multiple HabitRPG repositories, that way all the repositories remain in-sync with common characteristics.
 Includes things like:
  * Assets - sprites, images, etc
  * CSS - especially, esp. sprite-sheet mapping
  * Algorithms - level up algorithm, scoring functions, etc
  * Item definitions - weapons, armor, pets

 ##Installation
-`npm install`
+* `npm install`
-`make`
+* `grunt` - after you're done and you want to create the dist files

 * Node.js
     * `require ('coffee-script')`
     * `var shared = require('./index.js')` or `require('./script/algos.coffee')` if you only need one file.
 * Browser
-    * Use `<script/>` tag to include ./browser/browser.js it will export `window.habitrpgShared` object.
+    * Use `<script/>` tag to include ./dist/habitrpg-shared.js it will export `window.habitrpgShared` object.
-    * Use `browser.debug.js' if you want to have sourcemaps.
+    * // Use `browser.debug.js' if you want to have sourcemaps. - EDIT: Only one file now, and it has sourcemaps.
+Fix this

 * Note how to invoke scoring function:
   * algos.score = function (user, task, direction) {}

 ##CSS
 Shared CSS between the website and the mobile app is a fuzzy area.
-For now we'll have the website define canonical CSS, and share that down the mobile app.

-To do so,
- * go to the website repo
- * remove the first line `@import nib/vendor` from index.styl
- * `stylus styles/app/index.styl`
- * copy the output index.css into this shared/css directory
- * remove bootstrap @improrts, find/replace "img/" with "../img/"
+Spritesheets definitely go in habitrpg-shared (since mobile uses them too).
+Other things, like customizer buttons, *may* want to go here?
+As you find sharable components, (1) move them from the website into habitrpg-shared, (2) remove from website & make sure all html/css references are updated.